OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/POS/ViewExtensions/SimpleProductDetails/Explanation.md

 -> .catch: Sometimes your friend might trip and not bring the toy. .catch is like saying, “If something goes wrong, tell me so I can help or try again.”
 In code, .catch is used to handle errors.

+#### Readonly<T>

+`Readonly<T>` is like putting a **"Do Not Touch!" sticker** on a box of data (an object).
+It means you can look at what’s inside the box, but you can’t change anything.

+- `T` is a placeholder for the type of the box you want to protect.
+- `Readonly<Controls.IDataListOptions<ProxyEntities.OrgUnitAvailability>>` means:
+  👉 A data list options object made for `OrgUnitAvailability`, with all its settings locked so they can’t be changed.

 #### Import